A Versatile and Efficient Reinforcement Learning Framework for Autonomous Driving: Methodology

 We choose the results of drivable area segmentation and lane boundary identification \cite{bdd100k} as the intermediate representation $z$, as it is an effective way to represent road situations from monocular RGB images and is widely used in autonomous driving systems.
-It labels every pixel as drivable (lane or area currently occupied by ego-vehicle), alternatively drivable (requires a lane-change), or non-drivable (blocked by obstacles).
-This scheme provides the vehicle with obstacles, lane boundaries, as well as lane change information.
+It labels every pixel as drivable (lane or area currently occupied by ego-vehicle), alternatively drivable (requires a lane-change), or non-drivable (blocked by obstacles) space.

-We build our semantic segmentation model based on DeepLabv3+\cite{Chen2018DeepLab}.
-It utilizes atrous convolution to enlarge receptive field and capture multi-scale context, along with encoder-decoder architecture for sharper fine-grained details.
-It has state-of-the-art performance on autonomous vehicle semantic segmentation datasets.
-As the ResNet101 backbone in DeepLabv3+ is way too heavy, which is not efficient enough to be deployed in our vehicle, we utilize a new backbone network produced by recent neural architecture search techniques, specifically, the EfficientNet-B0 \cite{tan2019efficientnet}.
-Our modification achieves superior accuracy over original DeepLabv3+ and ordinary segmentation models, as shown in the results of Table \ref{Table1}.
-The segmentation model is trained on the open real-world dataset BDD100k \cite{bdd100k}.
-Our model also has great computational efficiency, capable of running at 31 frames per second on the onboard computer.